 Nancy is from New Iberia, Louisiana and attended the University of Louisiana at Lafayette.
 She is the founding chairman of the Discovery Green Conservancy, a non-profit organization that worked in partnership with the city of Houston and other foundations to develop an urban park in downtown Houston.

 Currently, she serves as Chairman of The Downtown Park Corp. and President of the Advisory Board of Rice University’s Kinder Institute for Urban Research.
-She also serves on the Greater Houston Partnership’s Executive Committee and the board of M.D.
+She also serves on the Greater Houston Partnership’s Executive Committee and as a Life Member on the board of M.D.
 Anderson Cancer Center.